CschwetlickDLR/Data_Modelling_Solvation_Structure_EDL/README.txt

-This repository contains the simulation data for " Modelling Solvation Structure in the Electrochemical Double Layer" by C. Schwetlick, M. Schammer, A. Latz & B. Horstmann.
+This repository contains the simulation data for "Modelling Solvation Structure in the Electrochemical Double Layer" by C. Schwetlick, M. Schammer, A. Latz & B. Horstmann.

 The data found here are Matlab workspace saves.
 The results of the simulations used for the plots and general results in the paper are contained in these.